 Chicken Cacciatore, aka Pollo alla Cacciatora in Italian, is well known outside of its country of origin but I can’t say it’s quite as tasty as the original.

-Every time I’ve had it at an Italian restaurant in North America it tasted like a piece of fried chicken smothered in a basic…read ‘bland”… marinara sauce, which gave me an impression that all Italian food tasted the same.
+Every time I’ve had it at an Italian restaurant in North America, it tasted like a piece of fried chicken smothered in a basic…read ‘bland”… marinara sauce, which gave me an impression that all Italian food tasted the same.

 On my very first trip to Italy a few years ago I quickly learned that statement couldn’t be further from the truth.

-Cacciatore sauce is not just an extension of marinara sauce that’s been pimped up with some chicken.
+Cacciatore sauce is not just an extension of marinara sauce, that’s been pimped up with some chicken.
 It has a taste of its own and a great one at that!

-Secondly, it mostly cooks itself in the oven while you could be doing something much more interesting with your time.
+Yes, it is because it mostly cooks itself in the oven while you could be doing something much more interesting with your time.

-Making Chicken Cacciatore involves 3 easy steps
+Making chicken cacciatore involves 3 easy steps.

 - Browning it in olive oil.
+(Improves texture.)

 - Making the sauce.
+(Double the flavour.)

-Alright, now I feel confident to reveal the secret ingredient.
-No, not olives seeing that they are in the picture below.
+Listen up, friends, this sauce is so delicious mostly due to one secret ingredient.
+No, not the olives seeing that they are in the picture below.
 The secret ingredient is anchovies.